 How I Stopped Obsessing and Got Shredded (Effortlessly)

-Here's what I eventually realised: none of that detail matters if you're not doing the basics consistently.
+Here's what I eventually figured out: none of that detail matters if you're not doing the basics consistently.

-The guys with the best physiques aren't the ones with the most knowledge.
-They're the ones who do the same boring fundamentals week after week, month after month.
+The guys with the best physiques aren't the most knowledgeable.
+They're the ones who do the same boring things, week after week, month after month.

 That's it.
-Everything else is optimisation on top of a foundation.
-And optimisation without a foundation is just procrastination.
+Everything else — the supplements, the timing, the fancy periodisation — is optimisation on top of a foundation.
+And optimisation without a foundation is just procrastination dressed up as effort.

 Getting lean is an identity problem, not a fitness problem.

 As long as you see yourself as "the guy who's not really in shape," you'll unconsciously sabotage every attempt to change.
 You'll skip sessions.
 You'll overeat on weekends.
-You'll find reasons to quit.
+You'll find reasons to stop.

-The shift happens when you stop trying to GET fit and start BEING someone who takes care of their body.
-It's subtle but it changes everything.
+The shift happens when you stop trying to GET fit and start BEING someone who looks after their body.
+It sounds small.
+It changes everything.

-I stopped trying to find the perfect program and picked one that was good enough.
+I stopped searching for the perfect program and picked one that was good enough.
 I stopped tracking every macro to the gram and focused on hitting my protein target.
-I stopped following 50 fitness accounts and followed 3 who actually knew what they were talking about.
+I unfollowed 50 fitness accounts and kept 3 who actually knew what they were doing.

 The result?
-I got in the best shape of my life.
+Best shape of my life.
 Not because I found a secret.
 Because I removed the noise and let consistency do its job.

 1. Pick one program and run it for 12 weeks.
 Don't change it.
 Don't optimise it.
 Just follow it.